diofant/diofant/docs/modules/functions/combinatorial.rst

 may appear with multiplicity as high as the number of items in the original set.

->>> from sympy.functions.combinatorial.numbers import nC, nP, nT
+>>> from diofant.functions.combinatorial.numbers import nC, nP, nT
 >>> items = 'baby'

-.. autofunction:: sympy.functions.combinatorial.numbers.nC
+.. autofunction:: diofant.functions.combinatorial.numbers.nC

-.. autofunction:: sympy.functions.combinatorial.numbers.nP
+.. autofunction:: diofant.functions.combinatorial.numbers.nP

-.. autofunction:: sympy.functions.combinatorial.numbers.nT
+.. autofunction:: diofant.functions.combinatorial.numbers.nT

 Note that the integer for ``n`` indicates *identical* items for ``nT`` but indicates ``n`` *different* items for ``nC`` and ``nP``.